FabMo/edison-yocto-docker/README.md

 Another alternative if you have a good Internet connection is to fetch the final 22 GB image containing all generated files directly from the Docker Hub:

     $ docker pull squonk42/edison:latest

+Having a 2MB/s downlink speed, this takes ~3 hours.

 Otherwise, you will have to run the build script using: